dsc-courses/dsc80-2023-fa/tech_support.md

 2. `git add .`  will add all your files to be ready to commit.
 3. `git commit -m "some message of your choice"`  will commit the files, with some description in the quotations.
 This can be whatever you want, it won't matter.

 At this stage, if you `git pull`, it should work.
 You should double-check that you have new files, as well as that your old files are unchanged.
 If they are changed then you should be able to just copy-paste from your local backup.
-If this does **not** work then you may have merge conflicts, follow the next steps:
+If this does **not** work then you may have **merge conflicts**, follow the next steps:

 4. `git checkout --theirs [FILENAME]`  will tell git that whenever a conflict occurs in `[FILENAME]` to keep your version.
 Run this for each file with a conflict.
 5. `git add [FILENAME]` to mark each file with a conflict as resolved.